ncatlab/nlab-content/pages/2/3/6/6/26632/content.md

 1. take care of the proper combinatorial normalization of the fields, which makes the crucial factor of 1/2 appear in (eq:SuperFluxBianchiIdentity);

-1. re-define the super-flux densities as in (eq:LocalFormOfSuperFluxDensities), highlighting that it is (only) in this combination that the form of the expected [[Bianchi identity]] (eq:SuperFluxBianchiIdentity) holds even in [[superspace]];
+1. re-define the super-flux densities as above (eq:LocalFormOfSuperFluxDensities), highlighting that it is (only) in this combination that the algebraic form of the expected [[Bianchi identity]] (eq:SuperFluxBianchiIdentity) extends to [[superspace]];

 1. disregard the [[gauge potentials]] $C_3$ and $C_6$, whose role in [CDF91, §III.8.2-4](D'Auria-Fre+formulation+of+supergravity#CastellaniDAuriaFre) is really just to motivate the form of the [[Bianchi identities]] equivalent to (eq:SuperFluxBianchiIdentity), but whose global nature is more subtle than acknowledged there, while being irrelevant for just the [[equations of motion]].

 Indeed, the point is that, in consequence of our second item above, the following formulation shows that one may apply [[flux quantization]] of the [[supergravity C-field]] on [[superspace]] in formally the same way as bosonically (for instance in [[Cohomotopy]] as per *[[schreiber:Hypothesis H]]*, or in any other [[nonabelian cohomology theory]] whose [[classifying space]] has the $\mathbb{Q}$-[[Whitehead L-infinity algebra|Whitehead $L_\infty$-algebra]] [[rational n-sphere|of the]] [[4-sphere]]), and in fact that the ability to do so *implies* the [[equations of motion|EoMs]] of [[D=11 supergravity|11d SuGra]].
 Any such choice of [[flux quantization]] is then what defines, conversely, the [[gauge potentials]], globally.
-Moreover, by the fact brought out here, that the super-flux Bianchi identity already implies the full equations of motion, this flux quantization is then seen to be compatible with the equations of motion on all of [[super spacetime]].
+Moreover, by the fact brought out here, that the super-flux Bianchi identity already implies the full equations of motion, this flux quantization is thereby seen to be compatible with the equations of motion on all of [[super spacetime]].

 \linebreak